Number 1 Angel

 Number 1 Angel is the third mixtape by British singer Charli XCX, released on 10 March 2017 by Asylum Records.
-The mixtape contains ten tracks and was created in Los Angeles as a collaboration with producer A. G. Cook, the founder of PC Music.
+The mixtape contains ten tracks and was created in Los Angeles, marking their first collaboration with the producer A. G. Cook, the founder of PC Music, in a complete work, considering he had already worked with Charli on a composition and a remix.
 Several other producers associated with the label also contributed to the mixtape, including Sophie, who previously produced Charli XCX's extended play Vroom Vroom.
 Musically, it has been labeled as avant-pop and electropop.

 Number 1 Angel received generally positive reviews from critics.
 Some reviewers praised its genre-bending sounds and guest appearances, while others found it repetitive.

 Background

 In January 2017, Charli XCX stated in an interview with Rolling Stone that she planned to release a mixtape before the release of her third album, saying: "I just got bored and made a load of songs, so I decided to put them out."
 In an interview with 93.3, she told the radio station that she recorded the mixtape in two weeks.
 She described the mixtape as a "lot more sad" than her previous work, saying, "this is more like crying into the champagne than drinking it"; she also compared it to her previous work with Sophie.
 The mixtape was slated for a February 2017 release but was pushed back due to label conflicts.
 Charli XCX initially recorded the mixtape without her label's permission, stating that the situation, along with the album delay, had her feeling "frustrated and annoyed".